arlowatts/torys-map/worldbuilding/locations/andal/days-end/dungeon.md

 This 20 foot square room was once a point of passage between the council chamber, the archive rooms, and the documents room.
 The floor is tiled with a star-shaped pattern of blue, green, and gold tiles.

 The north wall is unadorned, but closer inspection reveals that there are pins in the wall making the corners of a large rectangle.
 Around one of the pins is a small piece of torn fabric, perhaps indicating that this wall once bore a tapestry of some sort.
 Indeed it did; it bore an image of King **Oeged Naaftet Oecheisev** in his most noble days.
-When he transformed himself into a Shadow Dragon and became trapped in his own council chamber, he ordered it destroyed.
+When he transformed himself into a shadow dragon and became trapped in his own council chamber, he ordered it destroyed.

 In the east wall is an open doorway to a spiral stairwell going up (see area 1.4).
 A stone door in the west wall leads to the Writing Room (area 2.3).
 In the south wall is an open doorway to a corridor, gently curving westward, lined with alcoves filled with statues of elven monarchs (see area 2.6).